Dung24-6/Dung24-6/README.md

 _**I have an everyday religion that works for me.
 Love yourself first, and everything else falls into line.**_

 Lucille Ball

+_**I find hope in the darkest of days, and focus in the brightest.
+I do not judge the universe.**_

+Dalai Lama